 Under the Joint Venture Agreement between the Company, Glencore and Jumelles of 3 December 2009, as amended (the "JVA"), there is no obligation on the Company or Glencore to provide further funding to Jumelles.
-The Company and Glencore have reached agreement on a work programme and funding of the Zanaga Project for 2017.
-As such agreement relates to 2017, there is a risk that after 31 December 2017 Jumelles may be subjected to funding constraints and this could have an adverse impact upon the Project.
+The Company and Glencore have reached agreement on a work programme and funding of the Zanaga Project for 2018.
+As such agreement relates to 2018, there is a risk that after 31 December 2018 Jumelles may be subjected to funding constraints and this could have an adverse impact upon the Project.
+Moreover, discretionary amounts are contained in the 2018 work programme and budget; these require the joint approval of ZIOC and Glencore.
+It is possible that as regards certain items, joint approval would not be forthcoming.